Arinhakeo/holbertonschool-simple_shell/README.md

 ### Known Bugs
 Arguments passed at execution (ac/av) are not considered.
-Multiple commands not supported in non-interactive mode.
-Segmentation fault when only spaces are given.
+Multiple commands not supported in non-interactive mode. when only spaces are given, you may have an invalid error message

 ## Links and References